Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Experiment

 \subsection{StarCraft II}

 SMAC~\cite{Samvelyan2019TheSM} is the most popular experimental platform for multi-agent micromanagement, based on the famous real-time strategy game StarCraft II.
-There are rich mini-scenarios in SMAC, including homogeneous, heterogeneous, symmetric and asymmetric problems.
+SMAC offers a diverse range of mini-scenarios, including homogeneous, heterogeneous, symmetric, and asymmetric problems.
 The goal of each task is to direct agents to defeat enemy units controlled by built-in heuristic AI.
-All agents can only obtain information within their own visual range and share a reward function.
-So SMAC is a standard Dec-POMDP domain, and we evaluate the ability of DAVE to solve complex multi-agent cooperation problems in this environment.
-The detailed descriptions for the three environments can be found in Appendix~\ref{sec:appendixC}.
+Agents can only access information within their own visual range and share a reward function.
+So we assess the ability of DAVE to solve complex multi-agent cooperation problems in this environment.

-The version of StarCraft II used in this paper is 4.10, and performance is not always comparable between versions.
-We test the proposed method in scenarios of varying difficulties and types.
-In addition to the above-mentioned IGM-based variants and QMIX, baselines also include IGM-free QMIX that simply does not take the absolute value of the weight of the mixing network and keeps others unchanged.
-We implement IGM-free QMIX and evaluate its performance to compare it more intuitively with our proposed DAVE, which is also IGM-free.
-We will clarify whether QMIX can successfully solve the problem without making other changes while completely discarding the IGM assumptions.
-The performance comparison between IGM-free QMIX and DAVE can also reflect the necessity of our proposed ego policy network.
-In addition, to better balance exploration and exploitation, we ignore the anti-ego exploration mechanism in some easy scenarios and use it only in hard scenarios.
+The version of StarCraft II used in this paper is 4.10 and performance is not comparable between versions.
+We test the proposed method in different scenarios.
+In addition to the above-mentioned methods, baselines also include IGM-Free QMIX that simply does not take the absolute value of the weight of the mixing network and keeps others unchanged.
+Both IGM-Free QMIX and FACMAC-nonmonotonic are IGM-free methods, but do not have convergence guarantees.
+The performance comparison between above two IGM-free methods and DAVE that is also IGM-free can reflect the necessity of our proposed ego policy network.
+In addition, to balance exploration and exploitation, we disable the anti-ego exploration mechanism in some easy scenarios and use it only in hard scenarios.